xataio/pgzx/README.md

 $ nix flake init -t github:xataio/pgzx
 ```

 This step will create a working extension named 'my_extension'.
-The extension exports a hello world function named 'hello()'.
+The extension exports a hello world function named `hello()`.

 The templates [README.md](./nix/templates/init/README.md) file already contains instructions on how to enter the development shell, build, and test the extension.
 You can follow the instructions and verify that your setup is functioning.
 Do not forget to use `pgstop` before quitting the development shell.